 “For all these reasons, we wanted a multifuel power plant that would feature high fuel flexibility and enable us to burn all kinds of biofuels together with peat or other fuels when it is no longer possible to use coal,” Bastman continues.
 “In Finland, there are changes in energy taxation every time there is a change in government.
 Market prices swing back and forth based on political decisions, so we cannot rely on one fuel – we need a solution that enables us to change the fuel mix flexibly.”

 TSE opted for circulating fluidized bed (CFB) technology to fulfill its fuel flexibility requirement.
 The company chose Valmet to supply the boiler island, as they considered its tender to have the best ratio of quality to price.

-Valmet delivered a CYMIC boiler with 100-percent coal firing capacity and a design fuel mixture that also includes wood-based biomass (0–75 percent), agro-based biomass (0–15 percent), peat (0–95 percent) and solid recycled fuel (0–5 percent).
+Valmet delivered a CFB Boiler (CYMIC at the time) with 100-percent coal firing capacity and a design fuel mixture that also includes wood-based biomass (0–75 percent), agro-based biomass (0–15 percent), peat (0–95 percent) and solid recycled fuel (0–5 percent).

 ”Our target is to run the plant 70 percent on biomass.
 In order to run purely on biomass, we would have to make an additional investment.
 In the meanwhile, we have other interesting fuel alternatives to consider, too,” Bastman adds, but he prefers not to disclose what they are.

 Valmet’s delivery also included flue gas cleaning systems and a wide range automation solutions, for example for monitoring emissions and managing energy consumption.
 The letter covers TSE’s production units outside Naantali, too.
 “We are convinced that Valmet’s total solution featuring both automation and boiler technology from the same supplier works best for us,” Bastman says.